aws-samples/amazon-eks-security-immersion-day/content/8-infrastructure-security/1-bottlerocket-security-features-amazon-eks/5-explore-bottlerocket-settings/index.en.md

 ---
-title : "Exploring Bottlerocket Settings" weight : 25
+title: "Exploring Bottlerocket Settings"
+weight: 25
 ---

 In this section of the workshop, you will explore [Bottlerocket settings](https://bottlerocket.dev/en/os/latest/#/api/settings-index/) using the `apiclient` in the `control` container.
 Any settings you can modify with `apiclient`, you can configure using EC2 [user data](https://github.com/bottlerocket-os/bottlerocket#using-user-data) in TOML format.